-This chapter will focus on approaches to staffing an allergy practice, review how to retain staff, and suggest procedures to handle basic employee human resources issues.
+This chapter will focus on approaches to staffing an allergy practice, review how to retain staff and suggest procedures to handle basic employee human resources issues.

 Staffing an allergy practice can be a complex process.
-It is ultimately the responsibility of the physician/owner of a practice to determine how much support staff is needed to complete the tasks required at the practice.
+It is ultimately the responsibility of the physician/owner of a practice to determine how many support staff are needed to complete the tasks required at the practice.
 The physician must understand that the revenue generated by a medical practice comes from the time spent interacting with patients and from the testing and treatment administered to those patients.
 The physician should view organizing staff as a means to maximize the efficiency of revenue production.
-The physician could do any task required in a medical practice, but frequently these tasks are more efficiently-and more effectively- performed by other staff members.
-Therefore, receptionists can be hired to answer phones, ensure that patients fill out the necessary forms to allow efficient billing to third parties and schedule appointments, while clinical staff can be hired to weigh, measure, perform skin testing, and provide allergy desensitization, thereby allowing the physician more quality time to spend with patients.
+The physician could do any task required in a medical practice, but frequently these tasks are more efficiently - and more effectively - performed by other staff members.
+Therefore, receptionists can be hired to answer phones and ensure that patients fill out the necessary forms to allow efficient billing to third parties and schedule appointments, and clinical staff can be hired to weigh and measure patients, perform skin testing and provide allergy desensitization, thereby allowing the physician more quality time to spend with patients.

-The individual preferences of the physicians involved will determine how much support staff is hired.
-Allergy office staffing patterns also vary according to the size and complexity of the type of practice, and in their use of part-time versus full-time employees.
+The individual preferences of the physicians involved will determine how many support staff are hired.
+Allergy office staffing patterns vary according to the size and complexity of the type of practice, and in their use of part-time vs. full-time employees.
 For these reasons, there is no simple rule or formula for determining support staff structure.